 Add a payment method

-On the Payment Information page, enter the information about your payment method, and then choose Verify and Add.
+On the Billing information page, enter the information about your payment method, and then choose Verify and Add.

-If you are signing up for an Amazon Internet Services Private Limited (AISPL) account, you must provide your CVV as part of the verification process.
+If you are signing up in India for an Amazon Internet Services Private Limited (AISPL) account, then you must provide your CVV as part of the verification process.
 You might also have to enter a one-time password, depending on your bank.
-AISPL charges your payment method 2 Indian Rupees (INR), as part of the verification process.
-AISPL refunds the 2 INR after the verification is completed.
+AISPL charges your payment method two Indian Rupees (INR), as part of the verification process.
+AISPL refunds the two INR after the verification is complete.

 Important: You can't proceed with the sign-up process until you add a valid payment method.